De Blasio pre-judging Holden

 By separate correspondence I am forwarding a paid subscription request to your fine publication.

 You might be surprised to learn that many of us who spent our early years in places like Fresh Meadows, Douglaston and Great Neck had no concept of places like Maspeth, Middle Village or Rego Park.
 In 1947 when my parents and I moved to the New York Life Fresh Meadows apartments there were no feelings of community involvement.
-There were no catholic churches or schools.
+There were no Catholic churches or schools.
 The local public elementary school [PS 26] was just being built as was a synagogue on Union Turnpike.
 When asked where we lived many would say near the Nassau County border.
 Years later I dated my future wife from Rego Park.
 What an eye opener!
 German, Polish, Greek, Italian and Jewish community restaurants and the weddings!
-On top of that, I learned that my great grandfather, Samuel Grennon, played a significant political roll in Astoria/Long Island City along with his mentor Battle Axe Gleason in the early 20th century.
+On top of that, I learned that my great grandfather, Samuel Grennon, played a significant political role in Astoria/Long Island City along with his mentor Battle Axe Gleason in the early 20th century.
 He later served as Superintendent of Highways and later appointed by the Governor as State Supervisor or Highways.
 Should you have any further info on him, I would appreciate a reply.
 As I guess you can see, it is your publication that has initiated my wife and I revisiting our memories of times past.
 Finally, I am very aware of the many changes that have occurred and are occurring in Queens which makes me even more appreciate your efforts in preserving the area's history.

 Tony Moran, Littleton, N.C.